 The Rainbow street is not an official attraction in the city, and you won’t find it in many Fes guides.
 It is, however, one of the most vibrant and pleasant alleys in the Medina.
 It connects two of the main streets, and it’s basically a tiny alley with brightly painted mosaic floors and walls.

 Stacked in piles are numerous rugs, paintings, and other art souvenirs.
-It’s not only one of the best place to find an original souvenir but is also a calm place inside the medina where shopkeepers won’t pressure you.
+It’s not only one of the best places to find an original souvenir but is also a calm place inside the medina where shopkeepers won’t pressure you.

 University of Al Quaraouiyine